← Back to blog

 The goal is not just to clean one file.
 The goal is to make API data analytics-ready in a repeatable way, so the same workflow can run again when new responses arrive.

-Before: paginated API responses with nested user.email, numeric totals stored as strings, yes/no booleans, a null status, and a duplicate customer across pages.
+Here’s a typical paginated API response with nested user.email, numeric totals stored as strings, yes/no booleans, a null status, and a duplicate customer across pages.

 [